Saj-Bytes/exploratory-data-analysis---customer-loans-in-finance658/README.md

 - This project demonstrates how to extract and save a dataset from AWS database and load it as a pandas dataframe for Exploratary Data Analysis (EDA).
 - The dataset is extracted using RDSDatabaseConnector class in db_utils.py using secret credentials.
 - The dataset is part of the repository and can be used for a further manipulation and EDA.
+- The dataset is first cleaned and transformed to remove all null values.
+- We then remove any columns with based on skew and correlation, applying EDA concepts.
+- Analysis is then applied on the dataset, in order to draw insights from the data.

 ## Installation Instructions
 To run the project locally you can clone the project using git.